 —S. Hunter, Peer Leader and Peer Facilitator, CIM

-Multidisciplinary Programming is supported by Arts in Corrections, an initiative of the California Arts Council and the California Department of Corrections and Rehabilitation (CDCR), by CDCR Innovative Programming Grants, and by the National Endowment for the Arts.
+Multidisciplinary Programming is supported by Transformative Arts, an initiative of the California Arts Council and the California Department of Corrections and Rehabilitation (CDCR), by CDCR Innovative Programming Grants, and by the National Endowment for the Arts.